Yayoi-cs/blog/Writerside/topics/LACTF2025.md

 [LACTF](https://platform.lac.tf/) was one of the most fantastic ctf I've played ever.

-Unfortunately, I cannot spend enough time to solve challenges.
+Unfortunately, I could not spend enough time to solve challenges.

-I solved 4 reversing challenges, 2 pwn challenges in last few hours.
+I solved 4 reversing challenges, 2 pwn challenges in the last few hours of CTF competition.

 ## 2password (pwn, userland)
 As we can see, there's a format-string-bug in main function.